Heinrich Marx: Life

-Heinrich Marx was born in Saarlouis, with the name Herschel Levi, the son of Rabbi Marx Levi Mordechai ben Samuel Halevi (1743–1804) and Eva Lwow (1753–1823).
-Heinrich Marx's father was the rabbi of Trier, a role which his older brother would later assume.
+Heinrich Marx was born in Saarlouis into an Ashkenazi Jewish family with the name Herschel Levi, the son of Rabbi Marx Levi Mordechai ben Samuel HaLevi of Rödelheim (1743–1804) and Eva Lwow (1753–1823).
+Heinrich Marx's father was the rabbi of Trier, a role which his older brother, the Rabbi Samuel Marx von Trier, would later assume.

-Heinrich Marx qualified as a lawyer in 1814, but upon Napoleon's 1815 defeat at Waterloo, the Rhineland came into the conservative control of the Kingdom of Prussia, from its more detached French administration.
+Heinrich Marx qualified as a lawyer in 1814, but upon Napoleon's 1815 defeat at Waterloo the Rhineland came into the conservative control of the Kingdom of Prussia.
 An 1812 edict, unenforced by the French, asserted that Jews could not occupy legal positions or state offices, and Prussian enforcement of the law led to trouble for Heinrich Marx.

 Marx's colleagues, including the President of the Provincial Supreme court, defended him and sought an exception for him.
 The Prussian Minister of Justice rejected their appeals.
-In 1817 or 1818, he changed his name to Heinrich Marx and converted to Lutheran Christianity in the state Evangelical Church of Prussia to be allowed to practice law in Prussia.
-His wife and children were baptized in 1825 and 1824, respectively.
+In 1817 or 1818 he changed his name to Heinrich Marx and converted to Lutheran Christianity in the state Evangelical Church of Prussia to be allowed to practise law in Prussia.
+His wife and children were baptized in 1825 and 1824 respectively.

 After conversion

-Largely non-religious Christian, Heinrich was a man of the Enlightenment, interested in the ideas of the philosophers Immanuel Kant and Voltaire.
+Even after becoming a Evangelical Lutheran Christian, Heinrich was largely a non-religious Christian.
+He was a man of the Enlightenment, interested in the ideas of the philosophers Immanuel Kant and Voltaire.
 A classical liberal, he took part in agitation for a constitution and reforms in Prussia, then governed by an absolute monarchy.
-In 1815 Heinrich Marx began work as an attorney, in 1819 moving his family to a ten-room property near the Roman Porta Nigra archway.
+In 1815 Heinrich Marx began work as a lawyer, in 1819 moving his family to a ten-room property near the Roman Porta Nigra archway.
 His wife, Henriette Pressburg (1788–1863), belonged to a prosperous Jewish business family from Nijmegen in the Netherlands.
 Henriette's sister Sophie Pressburg (1797–1854), Karl Marx's aunt, married Lion Philips (1794–1866), a wealthy Dutch tobacco manufacturer and industrialist, upon whom Karl and Jenny Marx would later often come to rely for loans while they were exiled in London.
 Sophie was the grandmother of Anton and Gerard Philips who later founded the Philips Electronics company.